 The classic viewpoint of Kirkjufell is located next to Kirkjufellsfoss, the waterfall that you commonly see in photos.

 Parking: There is a small parking lot on highway 54.
 Midday it can take a bit of luck to get a spot here.
-There is no fee for parking.
+There is a fee of ISK 700 for parking.
 Walk up the short trail to Kirkjufellsfoss and then enjoy the view.

 It is possible to hike to the top of Kirkjufell.
 This is a challenging hike that takes approximately 3 hours.
 It is best done with a guide because there are several dangerous sections.
 There have been two recent deaths (one in 2017 and one in 2018) when hikers fell from the trail.